Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Linux-TVM).md

 ### Workload-Running

 ```
-# In your VM, Execute install gpu tool scripts to pull associates dependencies
+# In your VM, execute the install gpu tool scripts to pull down dependencies
 cd CgpuOnboardingPackage
 bash step-4-install-gpu-tools.sh